vega/vega-lite/CONTRIBUTING.md

 Since we only publish the GitHub Pages when we release a new version, it might be slightly outdated compared to `master`.
 For development, once you have [setup the repository](#repository-setup), you can run `yarn site` to serve the GitHub page locally at [http://localhost:4000/vega-lite/](http://localhost:4000/vega-lite/).

+If you have troubles with the Jekyll dependencies, you can run the site with [Docker](https://www.docker.com) using `yarn site:docker`.
+You may need to run `yarn presite` to compile some necessry pages.

 Note that when you checkout different branches, the compiled JavaScript for the website might be reset.
 You might have to run `yarn build:site` to recompile the JavaScript so that interactive examples work.

 ### Documentation Guide